 “Put 100% of your energy into turning your idea into reality”

 The inspiration to start out on my own was born from my hunger to make an idea I genuinely believe in a reality and create a tool, which can be used by thousands of people to make a real difference to their lives, regardless of their background.

 A highlight for me is seeing the product we created, from scratch, being used both by global companies in their recruitment processes and by students who are using the app to secure exciting employment opportunities, that they would never have considered even applying for.

-Since founding Debut, I’ve learnt that starting a business from scratch requires a huge amount of organisation, resilience, commitment and self-motivation.
+Since founding Debut, I’ve learned that starting a business from scratch requires a huge amount of organisation, resilience, commitment, and self-motivation.

 Technology moves at an incredible speed and the phrase ‘time is money’ holds true – especially when you’re running a startup.